abe-frickelbude/spring-workshop-2019/presentation/slides/04-general-practices/04-01-basics.md

 * Leverage DI

 Note:

-- Specific stereotypes help document a component's intent more clearly
+* Specific stereotypes help document a component's intent more clearly
-- Specific annotations also enable certain behind-the-scenes features (e.g. @Repository)
+* Specific annotations also enable certain behind-the-scenes features (e.g. @Repository)
-- Let the app context do most of the heavy weightlifting
+* Let the app context do most of the heavy weightlifting
-- Leverage DI to
+* Leverage DI to
-- Reduce component construction / initialization overhead
+  * Reduce component construction / initialization overhead
-- Improve heap utilization and runtime performance
+  * Improve heap utilization and runtime performance

+* Package structure
+  * Group configuration, services, controllers etc into packages
+  * A recommendation rather than a requirement